grafana/loki/docs/logql.md

 Loki comes with its own PromQL-inspired language for queries called *LogQL*.
-LogQL can be considered a distributed `grep` that aggregates log sources, using labels and operators for filtering.
+LogQL can be considered a distributed `grep` that aggregates log sources, LogQL uses labels and operators for filtering.

 There are two types of LogQL queries: